samblackburn/jq-test/README.md

 dotnet run | jq
 ```
 ## Expected behaviour
 `jq` should pretty-print the json array to the workflow run log.
+[This run](https://github.com/samblackburn/jq-test/actions/runs/5356531849/jobs/9716165600) did not reproduce the issue.

 ## Observed behaviour
 `jq` exits before `dotnet` has produced any output.
+[This run](https://github.com/samblackburn/jq-test/actions/runs/5356934491)reproduced the issue.